Panfish, Perch & Sunfish Fishing In Georgia

-All about fishing for panfish in GA lakes and ponds.
+Guide to fishing for panfish in GA lakes and ponds.

 Throughout the state of Georgia you can find waters with populations of sunfish, including bluegill, flier sunfish, green sunfish, redbreast sunfish, redear sunfish, spotted sunfish, warmouth, white bass and yellow perch.
+The purpose of this page is to share basic information about panfish fishing and identify popular sunfish fishing waters in the state.

 Georgia lakes are virtual fish factories.
 Panfish like most species flourish in the warm waters with long growing seasons.
 All major lakes including Banks Lake, Blue Ridge Lake, Carters Lake, Chatuge Lake, Clarks Hill Lake, Lake Allatoona, Lake Burton, Lake Blackshear, Lake Chehaw, Lake Eufaula, Lake Harding, Lake Hartwell, Lake Jackson, Lake Lanier, Lake Nottely, Lake Oconee, Lake Oliver, Lake Russell, Lake Seminole, Lake Sinclair, Lake Tobesofkee, Lake Tugalo, Shamrock Lake and West Point Lake have a population of panfish.